Everyone should be able to rely on pavements being safe and clear.

 Living Streets is campaigning with allies such as Guide Dogs and the British Parking Association for a ban on pavement parking across England and Wales.
 But while we fight for this national ban you can take action to tackle pavement parking in your area in a number of ways.
 Key to this is contacting your councillors.

 Charging points for electric vehicles (EVs) are currently being installed across the country as part of action to move away from petrol and diesel vehicles.
+In September 2018, the Prime Minister announced measures to install hundreds more charging stations across the UK.

 These should not come at the expense of pedestrians, but we have already seen examples of their thoughtless placement on the pavement resulting in unnecessary obstructions.
 This easily avoidable pavement clutter is inconvenient for everyone and particularly problematic for people with wheelchairs, buggies, or those living with sight loss.